yumoxu/yumoxu.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 Welcome!
-I am a Research Associate in Natural Language Processing at [ILCC](http://web.inf.ed.ac.uk/ilcc), the University of Edinburgh.
+I am a Research Associate in Natural Language Processing at the University of Edinburgh.
 I am fortunate to work closely with [Prof. Mirella Lapata](http://homepages.inf.ed.ac.uk/mlap/) who advised my PhD.
-My PhD thesis is on the role of observable/latent user queries in document summarization, examined by [Dr. Ivan Titov](http://ivan-titov.org/) and [Dr. Greg Durrett](https://www.cs.utexas.edu/~gdurrett/).
+I recently finished my PhD with a thesis on the role of observable/latent user queries in document summarization, examined by [Dr. Ivan Titov](http://ivan-titov.org/) and [Dr. Greg Durrett](https://www.cs.utexas.edu/~gdurrett/).

 I am interested in both neural networks and probabilistic models for NLP,